Credit Suisse trims Dubai investment banking,ships jobs to Qatar

-DUBAI, Sept 23 Credit Suisse is trimming its investment banking team in Dubai and relocating some jobs to neighboring Qatar, three sources said, as part of efforts to cut costs and focus on richer markets.
+DUBAI Credit Suisse CSGN.VX is trimming its investment banking team in Dubai and relocating some jobs to neighbouring Qatar, three sources said, as part of efforts to cut costs and focus on richer markets.

 Switzerland's second-biggest bank will consolidate its back-office investment banking team into the tiny oil-rich Gulf state, home to one of the world's largest sovereign wealth funds, the sources said speaking on condition of anonymity because the matter is not yet public.